top of page

 This free, virtual conference is designed to help you make the most of your time with short videos from presenters around the world.
 Videos are available on YouTube indefinitely on YouTube and some presenters are available to chat in Discord.
 These authors, editors, and industry professionals are donating their time to help you be a better writer.

-Learn more about our 2026 presenters and their topics in November!
+Learn more about our 2026 presenters and their topics below!

 Subscribe for free on YouTube.